programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 show(p)
 ```

-As a reminder, run it with the following command:
+As a reminder, run it with the following command and you will see the results in your browser:

 ```
 python my_first_plot.py
 ```

-And you will see the results in your browser.

 # Bokeh and Pandas: Exploring the WWII THOR Dataset